Resources & Latest News

 Icon Law in the Finals of the IFLR's Asia-Pacific Awards 2024!

-We are absolutely thrilled to have made the shortlist of the IFLR's Asia-Pacific Awards 2024 in the category, Rising Star Law Firm!
+Under the leadership of Soh Chun Bin and Jeremiah Huang, we have made the shortlist of the IFLR's Asia-Pacific Awards 2024 in the category, Rising Star Law Firm!
 We are especially honoured as the only firm from Singapore!

 First published in 1982, the IFLR (International Financial Law Review) is the WORLD'S LEADING international legal market researcher specialised in the ranking of financial and corporate law firms and lawyers.